PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 data model for a dataset definition loaded into Power BI Desktop.
 This provides the most direct approach for writing custom code to automate the process of creating and managing metadata translations within a Power BI dataset.
+Translations Builder

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image12.png"
 style="width:5.20126in;height:2.00562in" />

-Why dataset definition instead of dataset?
-The dataset inside a PBIX file can be used to create multiple datasets.
-Therefore, you can thing about the dataset as a template or a dataset definition.
-In many cases it is not important to distinguish between a dataset and a dataset definition, but is helps to keep things more clear in the context of a highly technical discussion of Power BI translations.

-The **TranslationsBuilder** project has been created using the [external tools integration support](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-external-tools) for Power BI Desktop.
-Once the **TranslationsBuilder** application has been deploy on a Windows computer, you can launch it directly from Power BI Desktop using the **External Tools** tab in the ribbon.
+The **Translations Builder** project has been developed using the [external tools integration support](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-external-tools) for Power BI Desktop.
+You can install **Translations Builder** on a Windows PC where you've already installed Power BI Desktop using instructions in the [Translations Builder Installation Guide](https://github.com/PowerBiDevCamp/TranslationsBuilder/blob/main/Docs/Installation%20Guide.md).

-You can install Translations Builder on a computer where you've already installed Power BI Desktop using instructions in the [Translations Builder Installation Guide](https://github.com/PowerBiDevCamp/TranslationsBuilder/blob/main/Docs/Installation%20Guide.md).
+Once the **Translations Builder** application has been installed on a Windows computer, you can launch it directly from Power BI Desktop using the **External Tools** tab in the ribbon.
-After installation, you should be able to launch Translations Builder from the External Tools tab in Power BI Desktop.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image13.png"